uio-carpentry/organisational/meetings/200325-board-meeting.md

 ## Officer roles

+The [officer roles for the Carpentries Executive Council](https://github.com/carpentries/executive-council-info/blob/master/process/roles_responsibilities.md#officers) can be taken as reference even if the board decides to adapt it.
 The new board needs to be organized and appoint officers (secretatry, etc.).

 - the board secretary is in charge of the meeting minutes but does not have to write minutes all the time; Secretary is in charge of making sure there is a notetaker and that minutes are pushed to github.